rjdkmr/gcMapExplorer/docs/about_h5_file.rst

 the reading.

 ..
 Warning::
-    |lzf| method is only avaiable through **Python h5py** module, and
+    |lzf| method is only available through **Python h5py** module, and
     therefore, this file cannot be read by another programming language through standard library.

-    For portablity, use GZIP compression method, which is available in standard HDF5 library.
+    For portability, use GZIP compression method, which is available in standard HDF5 library.